MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 Once downloaded, modify the `hostUrl` variable in `makesInteractor.js` and point it to your MAKES instance with custom index.
 You can then run the application in your browser by opening the `privateLibraryExample.html` file (you can just drag and drop the file into a new browser window).

-### Crafting KES query expressions to retrieve publications
+### Craft a KES query expression to represent publications

-We start building our frontend client by crafting a KES query expression to represent the publication list shown on the UI.
-Since the initial list of publications we want to see is "all publication", we initialize the KES query expression representing the publication list to be `All()`.
+We start building our frontend client by crafting a **publication list expression**, a KES query expression to represent the publications our user is browsing.
+We will use this expression to fetch publication entities and generate filters in the next steps.
+When filters are applied, we will modify this expression to represent the filtered entities.
+Since the initial list of publications the user should see is "all publication", we initialize the **publication list expression** be `All()`.

 This corresponds to the following code in `index.js`